osmikonSEARCH

 Publishing ego documents

-The Specialised Information Service for Russian, East and Southeast European Studies supports you in publishing your ego documents.
+The Specialised Information Service for East, Central and Southeast European Studies supports you in publishing your ego documents.
 It does not matter whether these are available in digital or print form - we will digitise the latter for you.
 The publication service is open to individuals and scientific institutions and deals with previously unpublished material.

 Steps for publication